Can't Get Comfortable In Your Chair? Here's What You Can Do

 Almost every chair has one of two problems: They're too deep or too soft, Couch says.

-"When a chair is too deep, the backrest is too far away from the edge and you can't put your legs on the ground without slouching," she says.
+"When a chair is too deep, the backrest is too far away from the edge and you can't put your legs [feet] on the ground without slouching," she says.
 "Else your legs stick out like a little kid."

 And when chairs are too soft, it's almost impossible not to slouch.
 "The chair causes your hip bones to fall back and your spine bends into a C shape," Couch says.